latebit-io/go-saga/README.md

 1. **Idempotency**: Ensure both execute and compensate functions are idempotent
 2. **Error Handling**: Always handle compensation errors - they may require manual intervention
-3. **State Persistence**: Use a persistent state store in production
+3. **State Persistence**: Use a persistent state store in production to enable saga resumption
+4. **Unique Saga IDs**: Use unique, meaningful saga IDs that allow you to identify and resume specific saga instances
-4. **Timeouts**: Set appropriate context timeouts for long-running operations
+5. **Timeouts**: Set appropriate context timeouts for long-running operations
-5. **Logging**: Implement custom loggers for production monitoring
+6. **Logging**: Implement custom loggers for production monitoring
-6. **Compensation Strategy**: Choose the right strategy for your use case
+7. **Compensation Strategy**: Choose the right strategy for your use case
    - `FailFast`: When you need immediate awareness of compensation issues
    - `Retry`: When transient failures are expected
    - `ContinueAll`: When partial compensation is acceptable
+8. **Saga Resumption**: Design your execute functions to be resumable - they should handle cases where previous steps may have already completed

 ## License